Cleveland Clinic logo

 Gingivectomy

 Gingivectomy is the surgical removal of gum tissue.
 Periodontists use gingivectomy to treat some forms of gum disease.
 It’s also a common cosmetic surgery used to improve the appearance of your smile.
-It takes about a week to recover after gingivectomy, and the results are usually permanent.
+It takes about a week to recover after a gingivectomy, and the results usually last forever.

 Gingivectomy is surgery to remove excess or overgrown gum tissue (gingiva).
-Periodontists (gum specialists) use gingivectomy to treat some forms of periodontal (gum) disease.
-Gingivectomy is also a common cosmetic dentistry procedure used to fix a “gummy smile” (when excess gum tissue makes your teeth look short or “boxy”).
+Periodontists (gum specialists) use it to treat some forms of periodontal (gum) disease.
+Gingivectomy (pronounced “jin-juh-VEK-tuh-mee”) is also a common cosmetic dentistry procedure used to fix a “gummy smile.”
+This is when excess gum tissue makes your teeth look short or “boxy.”

 Advertisement